Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nhieu Loc - Thi Nghe Canal, Tan Binh District, Ho Chi Minh City.
 Photo: Thanh Hien

 According to the report, Ho Chi Minh City currently has 7 wastewater treatment plants and stations, with a total designed capacity of about 644,200m³/day, meeting only 40.8% of the urban wastewater treatment demand.
-Of which, there are 3 centralized treatment plants: Binh Hung (469,000m³/day), Binh Hung Hoa (30,000m³/day) and Tham Luong - Ben Cat phase 1 (131,000m³/day.
+Of which, there are 3 centralized treatment plants: Binh Hung (469,000m³/day), Binh Hung Hoa (30,000m³/day) and Tham Luong - Ben Cat phase 1 (131,000m³/day).

-In addition, the city has the Nhieu Loc - Thi Nghe wastewater treatment plant with a design capacity of 480,000 m3 /day under construction.
+In addition, the city has a Nhieu Loc - Thi Nghe wastewater treatment plant with a design capacity of 480,000 m3 /day under construction.
 According to the Urban Infrastructure Construction Investment Project Management Board, this plant is expected to be put into operation in 2025.
 At that time, the proportion of urban wastewater treated according to the design capacity of the plants by 2025 is expected to reach 71.3% compared to the amount of wastewater discharged according to the total water supply of the city of 1,577,767 m3 /day.

 Source: https://www.sggp.org.vn/tphcm-can-day-nhanh-tien-do-dau-tu-cac-nha-may-xu-ly-nuoc-thai-do-thi-post795705.html